anthony0982/UIGradientLabel/README.md

 // Set toColor Value
 grayLabel.toColor = UIColor(red: 74/255, green: 74/255, blue: 74/255, alpha: 1)

-// By default GradientOrientation is set to .Vertical you can choose between .Horizontal or .Vertical if you want like so grayLabel.gradientOrientation = .Horizontal
+// By default GradientOrientation is set to .Vertical you can choose between .Horizontal or .Vertical if you want to grayLabel.gradientOrientation = .Horizontal

 // Set text color and font as usual